jodydahmer/bg_maps/readme.md

 What features you chose to include (so we know what to look for)

-1. Image carousel with 3 images that rotate through
+1. Image carousel with 3 images that rotate through (See revised.css)
-2. Use CSS Grid to rearrange 2 or more content areas on your page as the screen changes sizes
+2. Use CSS Grid to rearrange 2 or more content areas on your page as the screen changes sizes (See revised.css)
-3. Use media queries to switch from a one-column mobile layout to a two or more column desktop layout
+3. Use media queries to switch from a one-column mobile layout to a two or more column desktop layout (See revised.css)
-4. Create and populate a JavaScript array, then retrieve and display one or more values from it
+4. Create and populate a JavaScript array, then retrieve and display one or more values from it ( See grid.js)
-5. Use JavaScript to perform math operations and display the result on your site (top left corner of page)
+5. Use JavaScript to perform math operations and display the result on your site ( I printed the prompt value in top left corner of page)

-Any special instructions we might need to run your project Media Queries are supposed to move the nav bar to underneath the header
+Any special instructions we might need to run your project Media Queries are supposed to move the nav bar to underneath the header Javascript will issue a prompt at onload of page, may need to scroll up to top in order to see where it is printed.